Assessments for Graduation

 American Government

 Students take the Government assessment at the end of their American Government or AP American Government course.
-Typically this class is taken during a student’s 10th grade year of high school.
+Typically, this class is taken during a student’s 10th grade year of high school.

 Assessment Requirement: No testing requirement due to COVID testing waivers

-Earned Credit for Government in the 2021-2022 or 2022-2023 school year
+Earned Credit for Government courses in the 2021-2022, 2022-2023 or 2023-2024 school year

 Assessment Requirement: Participate in the Government MCAP